 |All Critical Access Hospitals with a Basic EHR*||4%||7%||10%||20%||35%||54%||68%||80%|

-In 2015 over 4 in 5 of all non-federal acute care hospitals had adopted a Basic EHR with clinician notes, whereas, 80 percent of small hospitals with less than 100 beds, rural hospitals, and critical access hospitals had adopted a Basic EHR with clinician notes.
-Nearly all non-federal acute care hospitals have possession of an EHR certified by HHS.
+In 2015 over 4 in 5 of all non-federal acute care hospitals had adopted a Basic EHR with clinician notes.
+96% of non-federal acute care hospitals have possession of an EHR certified by HHS.
+This percentage has held through 2017.

 See ONC Data Brief #35, Adoption of Electronic Health Record Systems among U.S. Non-Federal Acute Care Hospitals: 2008-2015, for further analysis.